qwc-services/qwc-services.github.io/src/topics/MultiTenancy.md

 }
 ```

+*Note*: A `themesConfig` entry in the `tenantConfig` template is resolved relative to the `tenantConfig.template.json`, and can be used to define common themes, background layers, etc. in the template.

 ## Multi-Tenancy with separate ConfigDB schemas
 If a separate DB config for each tenant is desired, as an alternative to configuring separate databases, it is possible to use a shared database with separate schemas.
 This can be achieved as follows: